Canonical Supermartingale Couplings: Duality Theory

 We can now introduce the domain for the global dual problem which will be stated in the quasi-sure sense.
-A property is said to hold $\cS(\mu,\nu)$-quasi surely, or $\cS(\mu,\nu)$-q.s.\ for short, if it holds $P$-a.s.\ for all $P\in\cS(\mu,\nu)$, or equivalently, if it holds up to a $\cS(\mu,\nu)$-polar set.
+A property is said to hold $\cS(\mu,\nu)$-quasi surely, or $\cS(\mu,\nu)$-q.s.\ for short, if it holds $P$-a.s.\ for all $P\in\cS(\mu,\nu)$.